-Brief Fact Summary.
 Plaintiff’s two barges, towed by Defendant’s tugboats, were lost in a storm.
-Plaintiff sued Defendant for negligence for failing to equip the tugboats with reliable radios, which would have warned Defendant of the storm.
+Plaintiff sued Defendant in negligence for failing to equip the tugboats with reliable radios, which would have warned Defendant of the storm.

-Issue.
-Is Defendant required to equip his tugboats with radio sets to pick up weather reports?
+Is Defendant negligent for failing to equip his tugboats with radios?